UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 |

 ..
-You can follow the following video for exact step-by-step guide of powering on the robot.
+You can follow the following video for exact step-by-step guide to start the robot.

 ..
-TODO: Video of powering on the robot.
+TODO: Video of starting the robot.

-.. **Coming soon**: step-by-step guide for powering on the robot.
+.. **Coming soon**: step-by-step guide for starting the robot.

 |

-The robot is now powered on and ready for connection.
+The robot is now powered up and ready for connection.

 .. note::